 Mobility – an important topic at CES 2021

 This year, I attended CES 2021 with one goal – to find out about things that could make our life easier, better, and more sustainable.
 Because e-mobility is about so much more than transportation, my focus on this shortlist is centered on this topic.
 E-mobility and autonomous driving have the potential to reduce the cost of living, improve quality of life, and give people more time each day to spend on activities they care about.
-E-mobility will create a new way of living and will reshape the world as we know it, so that’s why I believe this is one of the topics we should all care about.
+Future e-mobility will create a new way of living and will reshape the world as we know it, so that’s why I believe this is one of the topics we should all care about.

 Here are my picks: